Assault

 • Pointing a firearm at another person, even if you believe it to be empty

-The aggravated assault defense attorneys at the Mary Beth Harrell Law Firm can build a strong case on your behalf, including whether you had consent for your actions.
+The aggravated assault defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers can build a strong case on your behalf, including whether you had consent for your actions.

 What are Texas family violence laws?